daniel-rdt/twitter_bitcoin_sentiment_ml/README.md

 6. tweeets written by accounts which have less than 1000 followers were removed.
 7. tweet time were reduced to days.

 Function scrape_tweets_daily scrapes tweets from 9464 accounts which are in the .csv file.
 Due to certain API limitations in the beginning we take 2 tweets and if the second tweet is not from yesterday, we take again from the beginning 12 tweets from the same account timeline.
-If the 12th tweet is not from yesterday, we take again from the beginning 22 tweets from the same account timeline.If the 22th tweet is not from yesterday, we take again from the beginning 32 tweets from the same account timeline.
+If the 12th tweet is not from yesterday, we take again from the beginning 22 tweets from the same account timeline.
+If the 22nd tweet is not from yesterday, we take again from the beginning 32 tweets from the same account timeline.

 We collect tweet creation date, tweet text and hashtags.
 Also the script leaves those Tweets which have `Bitcoin` keyword.